ruchira888/Folio/README.md

 <h1 align="center">Folio</h1>

-Folio is a full-stack PDF utility platform with a polished React frontend and an Express/TypeScript backend.
+Folio is a full-stack PDF platform with a React frontend and an Express/TypeScript backend.

+No login required

 Upload a PDF once, then run tools like summarize, translate, annotate, merge, dark mode conversion, watermarking, page-numbering, protection, markdown export, thumbnail generation, and PDF-to-JPG conversion.